 Usually in the group because they have been directed by their boss or because the program fulfills some professional standard.
-A good method to use is to circulate around the class before you begin teaching or during the introductions to find out individual motives for being in the class.
+A good method to use is to circulate around the group before you begin presenting or during the introductions to find out individual motives for being present.
 These people will tell you quickly if they are there against their will or are not interested.
-Once armed with that information you may get them involved by asking their advice or direct questions about their job.
-Find out about their interests and try to relate the class to them.
+Once armed with that information you may get them involved by asking their advice or direct questions about them.
+Find out about their interests and try to relate the others to them.